hortonworks-spark/spark-atlas-connector/README.md

 * SparkSession.builder.enableHiveSupport is set
 * The value of "hive.metastore.uris" is set to non-empty

-For other cases, SAC will create necessary table related entities as Spark models.
+For other cases, SAC will create table related entities as Spark models.

 One exceptional case is HWC - for HWC source and/or sink, SAC will not create table related entities and always refer to Hive table entities via object id.